 All engine and transmission fluids are drained from the vehicle prior to the test.
-The gasoline is removed from the fuel tank, and fuel lines are replaced with Stoddard solvent to 90-95 percent of useable capacity.
+The gasoline is removed from the fuel tank and fuel lines, and replaced with Stoddard solvent to 90-95% of the useable capacity.
+Purple dye has been added to the Stoddard to better identify leaks postcrash.
 The engine is started for a short period to ensure the Stoddard solvent has filled the fuel lines.
 The electrolyte is drained from the battery.
 The air conditioning system refrigerant is recovered by a means that complies with applicable environmental regulations.
 The left front axle boots and grease are removed.

-High-voltage batteries in vehicles with full-electric drivetrains are tested at a state of charge (SoC) of 12.5 percent (± 2.5 percent), with a minimum of 25 miles of travel capacity on the battery.
-To avoid the possibility of the hybrid system attempting to begin a charge cycle, (i.e. engine start), the high-voltage batteries in hybrid vehicles will be tested at the minimum SoC recommended by the manufacturer.
+High-voltage batteries in vehicles with full-electric drivetrains are tested at a state of charge (SoC) of 12.5% ( $\pm 2.5\%$ ), with a minimum of 25 miles of travel capacity on the battery.
+To avoid the possibility of the hybrid system attempting to begin a charge cycle, (i.e., engine start), the high-voltage batteries in hybrid vehicles are tested at the minimum SoC recommended by the manufacturer.
 Maintenance fuses are not removed, but additional precrash and postcrash precautions specified by the vehicle manufacturer are followed.
-Equipment will be added to the high-voltage system in accordance with manufacturer recommended procedures for monitoring electrical isolation as per FMVSS 305.
-Thermocouple(s) also will be attached to the high-voltage battery to detect temperature increases that may indicate a thermal runaway condition.
+Equipment is added to the high-voltage system in accordance with manufacturer-recommended procedures for monitoring electrical isolation as per U.S. Federal Motor Vehicle Safety Standard (FMVSS) 305.
+Thermocouple(s) also are attached to the high-voltage battery to detect temperature increases that may indicate a thermal runaway condition.

 Multiple onboard video cameras are placed in the vehicle.
-Typically, one is attached to the right front passenger door, just aft of the A-pillar, one to the rear passenger door, and two are attached to the roof in the rear seating area.
+Typically, one is attached to the right front-passenger door, just aft of the A-pillar; one to the rear -passenger door; and two are attached to the roof in the rear-seating area.
 Lights for these cameras also are attached to the vehicle.
 The total weight of the four digital cameras, mounting hardware, camera router, cables, and lights is 25.5 kg.

-The front of the vehicle is attached to the propulsion system via chains that are either attached to steel hooks welded to the left and right sides of the subframe or engine cradle, or to flexible straps that are wrapped around the left and right sides of the subframe or engine cradle (not to suspension components).
+The front of the vehicle is attached to the propulsion system via two separate straps, chains, or cables that are wrapped around the left and right sides of the suspension, subframe, or engine cradle.
+These separate straps, chains, or cables allow components to break away from the vehicle if designed to do so.
 The rear of the vehicle is attached to the propulsion system with a nylon strap and ratchet strap assembly.
-The front and rear attachment hardware weighs 10.0 kg.
+The front and rear attachment hardware weighs 10 kg.